manics/action-k3s-helm/README.md

 - K3s
 - Helm 3+
-- Calico network provider that supports network policies

 A small number of features are configurable.
-All K3s defaults are kept except where they conflict with the deployment of Calico.
+Most K3s defaults are kept.
 Due to the difficulty in comprehensively testing this action the aim is to minimise the number of arguments.
 If you have an advanced use case hopefully `extra-setup-args` will be sufficient.